conestack/bdajax/README.rst

     Renders ajax action to overlay with selector. ``selector`` is optional and defaults to ``#ajax-overlay``. ``content_selector`` is optional to ``selector`` and defaults to ``.overlay_content``.

+**NOTE** - No selectors containing spaces are supported at the moment!

 Provide dependencies on server